Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Introduction

 for some $b(s) < \frac12$.
 Moreover, the map $(u_0,f,g)\longmapsto u$ is analytic from $H^s(\mathbb{R}^+)\times H^{\frac{2s+3}{8}}(\mathbb{R}^+)\times H^{\frac{2s+1}{8}}(\mathbb{R}^+)$ to $C\big((0,T);\,H^s(\mathbb{R}^+)\big)$. \end{theorem}

 \begin{remarks}Finally, the following comments are now given in order: \begin{itemize} \item[1.]The proof of Theorem \ref{theorem1} is based on the Fourier restriction method for a suitable extension of solutions.
 We first convert the IBVP of \eqref{fourthc} posed in $\R^+ \times \R^+$ to the initial value problem (IVP) of \eqref{fourthc} (integral equation formula) in the whole space $\R \times \R$ (see Section \ref{sec:Duhamel boundary forcing operator}) by using the Duhamel boundary forcing operator.
-The energy and nonlinear estimates (will be established in Sections \ref{sec:energy}) allow us to apply the Picard iteration method to IVP of \eqref{fourthc}, and hence we can complete the proof.
-The new ingredients here are the Duhamel boundary forcing operator for the fourth-order linear equation and its analysis. \item[2.]Note that Theorem \ref{theorem1} completes the regularity obtained by \cite{Ozsari} for the biharmonic nonlinear Schr\"odinger equation, in the following sense: In \cite{Ozsari}, the authors showed the local well-posedness in the Sobolev spaces $H^s(\R^+)$ with high regularity $\frac12<s<\frac92$, when $s\neq\frac{3}{2}$, by using Fokas approach.
-In addition, introducing the boundary forcing operator, proposed by Holmer, we showed the local well-posedness in the lower regularity, that is, when $s\in[0,\frac{1}{2})$. \item[3.]
-The approach used in our result, together with some extension as did \cite{Cavalcante,CaK,HolmerNLS,Holmerkdv} also guarantee the local well-posedness result in high regularity. \end{itemize} \end{remarks}
+The energy and nonlinear estimates (will be established in Sections \ref{sec:energy}) allow us to apply the Picard iteration method for IVP of \eqref{fourthc}, and hence we can complete the proof.
+The new tools used here are the Duhamel boundary forcing operator for the fourth-order linear equation and its analysis. \item[2.]Note that Theorem \ref{theorem1} give us the local well-posedness in low regularity for the biharmonic nonlinear Schr\"odinger equation.
+However, in \cite{Ozsari}, the authors showed the local well-posedness in the Sobolev spaces, by using Fokas approach.
+We point out that the low regularity in our main result is obtained using the boundary forcing operator, proposed by Holmer, which has been obtained in an independent way and with other approach to the one proved in \cite{Ozsari}. \item[3.]
+The approach used in our result, together with some extension as it was done in \cite{Cavalcante,CaK,HolmerNLS,Holmerkdv} also guarantee the local well-posedness result in high regularity. \end{itemize} \end{remarks}